irkwan/irkwan/_posts/Artikel_13514104_Extended_Boolean_Model.md

 </blockquote>
 <p>With this formula (or using other method you prefer), each term appearance in a document can be given an <strong>appropriate weight</strong>.
 This way, the system can diferentiate between a document that mention the term &quot;voyage&quot; as an example and the one that actually contains voyage advisory content.
 Moreover, the P-Norm model also allows for <strong>term weighting in queries</strong> as well.
 This'll allow advanced user to gain more spesific documents by using a more spesific query. </p>
 <p><br>
 With all of these changes, of course, the <strong>query processing</strong> process must be changed as well.
-P-Norm had a very different query processing method compared to the Standard Boolean Model.
-Previously, the model can only give a binary result, either a document fullfills the query or it didn't. </p>
+P-Norm had a very different query processing method compared to the Standard Boolean Model, where the model can only give a binary result, either a document fullfills the query or it didn't. </p>
 <p>The P-Norm model change this into a formula that resulted in an arbitrary number, which portray the document <strong>likeliness</strong> to the query.
 The value of this number vary largely between system depend on the weighting method used on the document and query; but it doesn't matter since all we need to do is sort the result according to this value.
 A high likeliness value document should be put above a low one, this way we can <strong>rank the result</strong> according to how well it fullfill the query.
 The followings are the formula used in the P-Norm model:</p>
 <p><img src="https://upload.wikimedia.org/math/1/8/5/1857c3ae9fa7b748b4e5a9061c1fe058.png" /></p>
 <blockquote>